 But the thing that excited me about the trailer in addition to the ratio/color change, was the shot where a fire-eater’s flames break the 1.33:1 frame and intrude into the pillarboxing on the left side of the screen!

 That shot is both 1.33:1 and 2.35:1 at the same time!

-And that would have been interesting enough, but this week a sequence from Life of Pi was released and it not only shows a change from 1.85:1 to 2.35:1 but it has fish that break the top and bottom of frame into the letterboxing all the way to the edge at 1.77:1!
+And that frame break in the trailer would have been interesting enough on its own, but that same week, a sequence from Life of Pi was released and it not only shows a change from 1.85:1 to 2.35:1 but it has fish that break the top and bottom of frame into the letterboxing all the way to the edge at 1.77:1!

 This has got to be an effect to enhance the stereo presentation of the film (and give the impression of depth even if you’re not seeing it in stereo!), but it means that Life of Pi not only changes ratio but some shots are both 1.77:1 and 2.35:1 at the same time!

 Argo sits on the other end of the spectrum from Life of Pi.
 Rather than immersing viewers into an fantastic world beyond not only is possible in the real world (or even possible in cinema), Argo‘s power lies in the fact that it is not fantasy, but instead a retelling of actual events.
 An important component of those events is, however that cinema is artificial.
 To reinforce the veracity of its story, the film opens with what appears to be 8mm or 16mm documentary footage of a protest outside the US Embassy in Tehran intercut with high-fidelity, 2.35:1 anamorphic footage shot in a “documentary style” but certainly polished and cinematic.
 One of the “cinematic” shots even shows a man in a tree shooting the other “documentary” footage.
 These mixed aspect ratio shots serve to transition the audience from “reality” to cinematic reality.